 The Vice President for Academic Affairs/Provost will read the formal complaint and attempt to resolve the issue with the appropriate administrator.
-If the student still requests a formal hearing, the Vice President for Academic Affairs/Provost will appoint a Grievance Committee composed of a representative from the Office of Student Services or an alternate administrator, two members of the faculty selected by the faculty representatives on the Academic Council, and two student representatives selected by the president of the Student Government Association (SGA).
+If the student still requests a formal hearing, the Vice President for Academic Affairs/Provost will appoint a Grievance Committee composed of a representative from the Office of Student Services or an alternate administrator, two members of the faculty who do not have a conflict of interest with the parties or program involved, and two student representatives selected by the president of the Student Government Association (SGA).
 The Provost will appoint one of the faculty members to serve as chair of the committee.
 The committee members will be required to sign a form that declares they have no conflict of interest and will maintain confidentiality.